hugoalh/scan-virus-ghaction/README.md

 ## 🌟 Feature

 - 4\~96% faster than other GitHub Actions with the same purpose, especially when need to perform scan with multiple sessions.
-- Ability to ignore specify paths, rules, sessions, and/or signatures.
+- Ability to filter specify paths, rules, sessions, and/or signatures.
 - Ability to scan by every Git commits.
 - Ability to use custom assets.
 - Bundle with some of the communities' unofficial rules and signatures.